 Citizens of the EU are entitled to work in France automatically but you still have

-to get a carte de sejour if you are there for longer than 3 months and working for
+to register with the French version of DWP if you are there for longer than 3 months and working for

 a French Employer.
-(Usually involves a very boring day down at the nearest prefecture
+This usually involves a very boring day down at the nearest prefecture

-to as 'le black' by the French) is rife, especially in tourist areas and on farms
+to as 'le black' by the French after 'black market') is rife, especially in tourist areas and on farms

 work before you get to France with a French or British company.
 Club Med and Disneyland